GerardoAP22/Memory-card-game/proposal.md

 - As a player, I would like to hear an audible sound when I flip a card, so that I know my selection worked.

 - As a player, I would like to see a variety of unique card designs in the game, so that it is visually appealing and adds to the challenge of remembering each card's location.

+- As a player, I would like a themed card game.